KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ## Afterwards

-Close the air vents to stop the cooking and let the ash get completely cold before dealing with it or taking the barbeque inside.
+Close the air vents to stop the cooking and let the ash get completely cold before brushing it out or taking the barbeque inside.
 Really, really cold.

-If the cooking grill has got sticky or has burnt residue, clean it with a metal scouring pad (crumpled foil works at a push).
+Clean burnt residue from the cooking grate with a metal scouring pad (crumpled foil works at a push).
 Fine wire brushes should be avoided because broken bits of wire can (apparently) stick to the grate, transfer to food and then get ingested, which makes for a hard-to-find internal bleed.

 ## And when it rains?